How to use Cryptowatch Desktop

 You can also use the hotkeys

-In the sidebar you can edit the module type, venue (exchange) and the instrument (market/currency pair).
+In the sidebar you can edit the module type, market (exchange and market) and the instrument (market/currency pair).
 Some modules, like the Candle Chart, have further customization options available.
 Extra options are listed in detail in each of the module sections below.